 Another important factor taken into consideration while comparing different saving plans is the life cover offered under them.
 The more life coverage provided under the plan, the better it is for the policyholder.

-A policyholder can opt for either of the 2 ways of the premium payment amount, depending upon their financial condition.
 Even though one can choose either option for payment of premiums, the premium amount of the savings plan depends upon the following factors:

 The duration of the policy tenure plays a vital part in the premium amounts of the savings plan scheme.
 The premium amount varies if the duration of premium payment is short-term from long-term premium payment tenures.